RareSkills/blog/invariant-testing-solidity/invariant-testing-solidity.md

 If everything works fine, this invariant should hold.
 But as said earlier, a vulnerability allows someone to deposit a loan taken from the contract and withdraw it later.

-In the next section, we will introduce a new concept in foundry invariant testing called a ---  _Handler_ to achieve better results.
+In the next section, we will introduce a new concept in Foundry invariant testing called a ---  _Handler_ to achieve better results.

 ## Handler-based testing